solana-developers/solana-cookbook/docs/references/solana-pay.md

 ### Creating a SOL Payment request

-In this Code-snippet we are going to look into how create a payment request URL and encode it into a QR Code
+To create a SOL payment request, we first generate a QR code with a payment request URI.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>